Methane-Deregulation Push Said to Spew Millions More Tons of Gas a Year

 WASHINGTON (CN) — Environmental Protection Agency Administrator Andrew Wheeler signed two rules Thursday that look to further weaken standards for monitoring methane emissions.

-As reported Monday by The Wall Street Journal, the changes would apply to oil and gas wells drilled from 2016 and beyond, allowing an additional 4.5 million metric tons of the gas into Earth’s atmosphere annually.
+The changes would apply to oil and gas wells drilled from 2016 and beyond, allowing an additional 4.5 million metric tons of the gas into Earth’s atmosphere annually.
 The rule also would eliminate requirements for companies to monitor methane leaks from compressor stations, wells and other facilities.

 Wheeler first announced the rules during an event in Pittsburgh with EPA senior administration officials.
 Though not streamed live, EPA officials later discussed the move in a call with reporters, then released a statement where Wheeler touted deregulation for cutting “burdensome and ineffective regulations for our domestic energy industry.”